Heidelberg-NLP/NLG-CHECKLIST/README.md

 You also have to install the [`amr-utils`](https://github.com/ablodge/amr-utils) package.

-If you wish to add new test cases that have not yet been evaluated by the metrics used in the testsuite, you will have to install y with the following command:
+If you wish to add new test cases that have not yet been evaluated by the metrics used in the testsuite, you will have to install requirements_add.txt with the following command:

 ```
 pip install -r requirements_add.txt